sdcote/cdxlab/Reference/Components.md

 Consider a Reader which listens to a message queue.
 The reader blocks on the queue until a message is received and once received creates a DataFrame representing the message and returns it to the caller (the Transform Engine).
 The message is then passed through the the other components in the engine and processed according to the configuration of the other components.
 It is even possible to utilize Listeners to ensure proper processing and issue a response.

 Readers must support two methods; `eof()` and `read(Transaction Context)`.
 The EOF method returns true when there is no more data available and will signal the Transform Engine not to attempt to read any data.
-Returning false will normally result in the exiting of the run loop and post processing to occur.
+Returning false will normally result in the exiting of the run loop and post-processing occurring.

 The read method simply reads data from its source and returns a DataFrame for the other components to process.
 The engine takes this DataFrame and places it in the "source frame" attribute in the current Transaction Context.
 The Transaction Context then creates a working copy (i.e. clone) of the source frame in the context for other components to process.
 This DataFrame is called the "working frame" and is open for other components to modify.